docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-This text layer's tsume value as a normalized percentage, from 0.0 -> 1.0.
+This Text layer's tsume value as a normalized percentage, from 0.0 -> 1.0.

 .. warning::
-   This value only reflects the first character in the text layer at the current time.
+   This value only reflects the first character in the Text layer.
+   If you change this value, it will set all characters in the Text layer to the specified setting.

    This property accepts values from 0.0 -> 100.0, however the value IS expecting a normalized value from 0.0 -> 1.0.
 Using a value higher than 1.0 will produce unexpected results; AE's Character Panel will clamp the value at 100%, despite the higher value set by scripting (ie ``TextDocument.tsume = 100`` _really_ sets a value of 10,000%)

 **Type**

-Floating-point value; read-only.
+Floating-point value; read-write.

 ----